-Green mountain sugar maple London plane-tree Red oak Sovereign pin oak c.
-Trees shall be a minimum of three (3) inches caliper at time of planting.
+Green mountain sugar maple London plane-tree Red oak Sovereign pin oak

-2. Parking Area Shade Trees:

-- a.
-Shade trees as listed in Section E.1. above shall be provided at the rate of one (1) tree per every ten (10) parking spaces.
+- c.
+Trees shall be a minimum of three (3) inches caliper at time of planting. - 2.
+Parking Area Shade Trees: - Shade trees as listed in Section E.1. above shall be provided at the rate of one (1) tree per every ten (10) parking spaces.
 This does not include any off-street parking space provided in a garage.
 Such trees may be provided within or adjacent to such off-street parking areas. - b.
-For the purposes of counting shade trees in accordance with the above, any tree planted within landscape islands internal to parking areas and any tree planted within ten (10) feet of the perimeter curbing of a parking area shall qualify as a parking area shade tree. - c.
-Trees shall be a minimum of three (3) inches caliper at time of planting.
+For the purposes of counting shade trees in accordance with the above, any tree planted within landscape islands internal to parking areas and any tree planted within ten (10) feet of the perimeter curbing of a parking area shall qualify as a parking area shade tree. - Trees shall be a minimum of three (3) inches caliper at time of planting. - Tract Buffer - a.
+A tract buffer shall be provided around the perimeter of Block 212, Lot 20 that is an average of twenty (20) feet in width and a minimum of ten (10) feet in width.
+A tract buffer shall be provided around the perimeter of Block 215, Lot 1 that is an average of fifteen (15) feet in width and a minimum of ten (10) feet in width.